 Because texture clearly rules all, I threw in a generous amount of walnuts.
 If you have an extra few minutes, give the chopped walnuts a quick toast in the oven for added flavor.
-And it might seem like overkill to add more chocolate to the already mega-fudgy dough, but is it truly dessert if there’s no overkill happening?!
-So yeah, you’ll add a handful of chocolate chips too.
+Spread chopped walnuts onto a lined baking sheet and bake for about 8 minutes at 300°F (149°C).

 - 2 four ounce bars (226g) semi-sweet chocolate, coarsely chopped